openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 *Channels* are used to send data between coroutines.

-*Channels classes* are a part of the corouitnes-related package of the standard library (see :ref:`Standard Library`).
+*Channels classes* are a part of the coroutine-related package of the standard library (see :ref:`Standard Library`).

 .. index::